mtuomiko/full-stack-open/README.md

 # full-stack-open
-Full Stack Open 2019 exercises.
+Full Stack Open exercises.
+Parts 1-8 completed as part of the 2019 course.